Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/drivetrain-1/build.typ

             - We found that one of the spacers was 1/8 too long
         - Flipped the direction of the screws on the gears.

-        Organization was a significant problem that we faced today, so we took time to organize our parts by size.
+        Organization was a significant problem that we faced today because the disorganization of our parts made it harder to find what we needed in a timely manner.
+To fix this, we took time to organize our parts by size.
       ]
     )
   ],